 There are ways you can influence the cost of a policy and make it cheaper.
 If you have a full driving licence and take advanced rider courses your insurer may offer you a lower premium.
-Investing in security devices such as an alarm, security markings, decent locks and trackers can also bring down costs.
+Investing in security devices such as an alarm, security markings, decent locks and trackers may also bring down costs.

 With cheap motorbike insurance, you get what you pay for.
 The cheapest policies might not cover everything you need, and there's a chance that the excess will be high.

 That said, when researching motorcycle insurance, comparison sites can be a great help.
 Sites like Gocompare.com allow you to check policy details and the price of our chosen companies, as well as other providers.

 Just remember that some providers aren’t on comparison websites so it is worth shopping around.
 Additionally, some companies create cheaper policies with fewer benefits to appear higher on price comparison tables so make sure you read the fine print of your policy carefully to avoid any surprise charges and exclusions.

 This varies according to your personal circumstances, so the first step would be to decide what type of policy you require: third party (this is the minimum required by law and only covers damage you cause to others and their property); third party, fire and theft; or comprehensive.

 If you opt for comprehensive, things to look out for include:

 - Are you covered for driving your bike abroad?

 - Are you covered for driving other bikes?

 - Is accident recovery included?
 (Getting you home safely if you break down or have an accident)